Most people have never heard of MCS-90. In our experience, those who have fall into one of these three categories:

-MCS-90 is an “endorsement” to a commercial auto insurance policy that virtually every trucking company and other motor carrier operating in interstate commerce has to have (In case you’re not familiar with those words: an “endorsement” is insurance-company-speak for an add-on to a standard insurance policy; a “motor carrier” is a company that transports passengers or cargo for pay; and “interstate commerce” means doing business that crosses state lines).
+MCS-90 is an “endorsement” to a commercial auto insurance policy that virtually every trucking company and other motor carrier operating in interstate commerce has to have.
+In case you’re not familiar with these terms, we’ll go over them: An “endorsement” is insurance company lingo for an add-on to a standard insurance policy.
+A “motor carrier” is any company that transports passengers or cargo for pay.
+“Interstate commerce” refers to crossing state lines while conducting business.

-The MCS-90 “endorsement” to standard commercial auto insurance policies basically acts as a guarantee to you, a member of the public.
-It promises that if you get injured in an accident involving a commercial truck (so long as you’re not the one driving it), you’ll have access to at least a minimum amount of money to pay for your injuries even if the standard insurance policy doesn’t cover the commercial truck involved in your accident for some reason.
+MCS-90 endorsement involves public liability.
+Contrary to popular belief, the MCS-90 does not add additional coverage to an existing insurance policy.
+Instead, the MCS-90 acts as an amendment to standard commercial auto insurance policies and it serves as a guarantee to members of the public—like you!
+It ensures that if you get injured in an accident involving a commercial truck, as long as you’re not the one driving it, you’ll have access to at least a minimum amount of money to pay for your injuries even if the standard insurance policy does not cover the commercial truck involved in your accident.